BIDData/BIDMat/README.md

-See the github wiki for Documentation.

-BIDMat is a matrix library intended to support large-scale exploratory data analysis and to accelerate production deployment on single machines or clusters.
-While there are many excellent tools exist to support data analysis at small scale, there is a dearth of tools that support large-scale analysis or scale-up.
-Specifically, some goals of BIDMat are:
+BIDMat is a matrix library intended to support large-scale exploratory data analysis.
+BIDMat is designed to be both fast and usable.
+Its speed comes from a combination of hardware-accelerated (CPU and GPU) kernels and roofline design: kernels have been systematically optimized against theoretical limits.
+BIDMat is written in the Scala and inherits many of its virtues.
+Our tests show that it is much faster than any other similar tool (see the benchmarks in its sister project, BIDMach).
+The goals of BIDMat are:

-1. To provide an interactive data analysis environment, similar to R or Matlab.
-However, since we use the Scala language we have the advantage of a high-end programming language including good general-purpose data sructures.
-And also of Scala's compiler-based REPL (Read-Eval-Print Loop).
+1. To provide an interactive data analysis environment, similar to R or scipy or Matlab.
+Thanks to the Scala language, we inherit a REPL, a very flexible operator syntax (including unicode math operators), and a very clean concurrent programming model using actors.

 2. To leverage native machine performance through native libraries (Intel MKL, HDF5, CUDA and string/XML processing).
 Java/Scala are